 When you look around your holiday table this year, you might notice a brand new trend amidst the gravies, stuffings, and mashed root veggies: the growing assortment of dishes needed to suit the diversity of your family’s diet.

 While accommodating your Paleo cousin, your brother’s vegan girlfriend, and your own gluten sensitivity might seem daunting at first, your favorite digital location for recipe inspo is here to the rescue.
 You guessed it: Pinterest.
 Earlier this year, the company launched uber-specific search filters, a home-run feature for anyone struggling to find recipes to fulfill their specific dietary needs.

-Just in time for Thanksgiving, Pinterest has made your menu planning even easier by sharing the most-pinned recipes in these categories.
+Just in time for the holiday season, Pinterest has made your menu planning even easier by sharing the most-pinned recipes in these categories.
 Continue scrolling at your own risk: The following pics may cause mouth watering.

 Keep reading for the 9 buzziest holiday recipes on Pinterest.

 Adding a little holiday spirit to your morning smoothie just got simpler with this ginger and cinnamon gem.
 “Don’t be afraid to get some greens in this bad boy,” Green Press‘ James McLoughlin writes.
 “Two handfuls of spinach will amplify the goodness even further.”

 Your holiday table will likely feature a spread of gluten-packed items, but you can add these as an alternative for those less tolerant of wheat.
 “These don’t taste like cardboard, crumble like sawdust, require a knife to saw through, or need to be toasted to be palatable!
 What a relief, right?”
 Michelle Palin says of her recipe on My Gluten-Free Kitchen.